 The author spends the opening pages building Cairn up as just the man who could handle the wild savagery of the planet Almuric before we are first introduced to him.
 This certainly fits thematically with much of Howard’s writing.

-Unlike Burrow’s fictional Barsoom (Mars), Almuric is a savage place full of pre-historic beasts and comparatively primitive civilisations.
+Almuric is a savage place full of pre-historic beasts and primitive civilisations and Burroughs’ Barsoom (Mars) is a comparatively nicer place.
 Cairn soon meets one of the men known as “Guras” and offers a description of them:

 At my first startled glance I thought it was a gorilla which stood before me.